Scarlets: 2021–22 season

+2022–23 season

-Few signings were made prior to the new season, with All Blacks utility forward Vaea Fifita the headline acquisition, while Liam Williams departed for Cardiff following his second spell with the club.
+Few signings were made prior to the 2022–23 United Rugby Championship season, with All Blacks utility forward Vaea Fifita the headline acquisition, while Liam Williams departed for Cardiff following his second spell with the club.
 Longtime prop Rob Evans followed Steffan Hughes, and former Dragon Angus O'Brien to the Dragons, along with backs coach Dai Flanagan, who was named as their new head coach.

 Following their collapse in October 2022, Wasps head coach Lee Blackett joined as backs coach for the remainder of the season.
 The season began poorly for the Scarlets, winning only one URC match prior to the international window.
 Wales prop Sam Wainwright joined midseason, with Samson Lee remaining sidelined with a long-term injury.
-Upon regrouping, fortunes had changed, with the team winning both matches in the first two rounds of the 2022–23 EPCR Challenge Cup pool stage, putting themselves at the top of their pool.
-They then beat Bayonne and the Cheetahs in the return matches to finish top of the pool and set up a quarter-final against Brive.
+Upon regrouping the team won both matches in the first two rounds of the 2022–23 EPCR Challenge Cup, putting themselves at the top of their pool.
+They then beat Bayonne and the Cheetahs in the return matches to finish top of the pool and set up a round of 16 knockout fixture at home against Brive.
+The Scarlets followed up on their European victory the following week, beating the Bulls despite missing numerous players to Wales call-ups, and earning their first victory over the Pretoria-based team.

+During the Six Nations, they secured a bonus-point win against Edinburgh, and two bonus points in a loss away to Munster, coming back from being 35–7 down at half-time.
+They then secured their second win over South African opposition of the season with a 32–20 win over a Sharks team heavily laden with Springboks.
+After beating Brive 19–7, they made their way into the quarter-finals of the Challenge Cup for the first time since 2019–20, facing ASM Clermont Auvergne at home.
+The Scarlets won the match 32–30, with a late try by Ryan Conbeer and a match-winning conversion from Sam Costelow three minutes from full-time, propelling them into a home semi-final.
+The Scarlets lost the resultant semi-final, their final match of the season.

+The squad saw fifteen players leave the club, owing to the reduced salary caps imposed by the WRU.
+Notable departures included Rhys Patchell, Leigh Halfpenny, and Aaron Shingler, who spent his entire professional career with the club.
+Corey Baldwin and Dane Blacker were both released, and subsequently signed for the Dragons.
+In the backroom, Nigel Ashley-Jones departed the club after two seasons to join Eddie Jones with Australia.
+Lee Blackett left following his short-term agreement with the club, joining Bath Rugby.
+Forwards coach Ben Franks returned to New Zealand.